Key Takeaways: Ceiling Fan Maintenance

 Can I use a vacuum cleaner to clean my ceiling fan blades?

 Yes, but only with a soft brush attachment and on low suction.
-The pillowcase method is actually more effective because it captures dust without blowing it around.
-If you use a vacuum, hold the brush just above the blade surface and work slowly to avoid scratching.
+The pillowcase method is more effective because it captures dust without blowing it around.
+If you use a vacuum, hold the brush just above the blade surface and work slowly.

 Why does my ceiling fan wobble after cleaning?